 I continued the second half of the Spitler Peak Alternate this morning, setting out shortly before 8.
 Yesterday’s part of the fire alternate was mostly open views and a downhill hike, but easily half of today’s hike was uphill, and did not have much in the way of views.
 There was the occasional nice view of San Jacinto Mountain, which I’ll be climbing over (and summiting, hopefully) when I leave town, and also some views into the valley, with a fog hanging over.

 The latter part of the fire alternate went through an somewhat upscale neighborhood of fancy-looking cabins and houses, many of which were named and some of which were thematically styled.
 As I was walking through the neighborhood, a guy called out, “is that as much fun as it looks?”.
 I had to admit that the roadwalk I was currently on wasn’t much fun, but of course, the views on the mountains more than made up for it.
-As we got to talking, he offered a soda, which I happily accepted, and we wound up talking for a good ten or fifteen minutes, as Blue Jays pecked at something in his just-cleaned gutters (water, he supposed).
+As we got to talking, he offered a soda, which I happily accepted.
+We wound up talking for a good ten or fifteen minutes, as Blue Jays pecked at something in his just-cleaned gutters.
+(Water, he supposed.)

 Eventually, he had to get back to his gutters, and I had to get into town to get a room, so we parted ways.
 Shortly after, I made it into town; the first thing I saw in town was the Idyllwild Brewpub, which immediately rose to the top of my list of places to visit.
 I got a room at the Idyllwild Inn, but had to wait until 3 pm for checkin (checkout was at 12, and it was before that, even), so with several hours to kill, I went to get lunch.